-- " ALCOHOL AND ILLEGAL DRUGS are not to be consumed or used by students, faculty, or staff in or at any University-sponsored event on or off campus - " EXTERIOR DOORS All residence halls are locked 24 hours a day.
-Do not prop open exterior doors; it creates a safety hazard for all residents of the hall. - PERSONAL PROPERTY INSURANCE is not carried by the University to cover any loss, damage or theft; check with your homeowner's policy to determine if you are covered.
+- EXTERIOR DOORS All residence halls are locked 24 hours a day.
+Do not prop open exterior doors; it creates a safety hazard for all residents of the hall. - PERSONAL PROPERTY INSURANCE is not carried by the University to cover any loss, damage, or theft; check with your homeowner's policy to determine if you are covered.
 Students can purchase theft, fire and accidental damage insurance from National Student Services, Inc. Visit them at www.nssi.com.
 The University assumes no responsibility for loss or damage to a resident's personal property.
 Students should consider the purchase of insurance or the extension of parents' insurance to cover such losses.
 In addition, the University does not assume responsibility for any claim arising out of injury to the student's person while an occupant of a resident hall.
 The University is unable to provide storage areas for student's belongings.
-Belongings left upon departure from Chowan University will be donated to a local charity. - " MID- AND END-OF-YEAR CLOSING of residence halls requires that all but graduating seniors vacate their room within 24 hours of their last exam.
+Belongings left upon departure from Chowan University will be donated to a local charity. - MID and END-OF-YEAR CLOSING of residence halls requires that all but graduating seniors vacate their room within 24 hours of their last exam.
 Seniors must vacate their rooms by 3:00 PM on the day of graduation.
-Failure to vacate may result in fines of up to \$100 per day. - " NON-CHOWAN GUESTS Guests may visit on campus for a maximum of two (2) days per month throughout the campus.
+Failure to vacate may result in fines of up to \$100 per day. - NON-CHOWAN STUDENT GUESTS Guests may visit on campus for a maximum of two (2) days per month throughout the campus.
 Residents may entertain guests of the opposite sex during visitation hours.
 (See visitation hours on next page.)
 After the first two weeks, residents may have overnight guests who are of the same sex as residents of the hall for a maximum of two nights during the week or for the weekend, not to exceed two nights per month.
 All guests must be registered with Residence Life or Public Safety before they enter the residence halls.
 Guests are expected to conform to the standards of the hall and campus.
 Residents are held responsible in the event their guests violate University regulations.
-Residents who fail to register guests with the Office of Residence Life or the Department of Public Safety will be subject to disciplinary action and/or visitation sanctions.
+Residents who fail to register guests with the Office of Residence Life or the Department of

+Public Safety will be subject to disciplinary action and/or visitation sanctions.
 Within the last two weeks before a break and during exams, overnight guests are not permitted.
-Students who have been previously suspended may not visit without prior permission from the Vice President for Student Affairs.
+Students who have been previously suspended may not visit without prior permission from the Assistant Vice President for Campus Life.